connorvhook/Visualforce-Examples/Related-List/README.md

 At this point, things may look more complicated, but using the standard set controller makes many other things easier in the steps ahead.

+##Step 3
+An example of where the ssc makes life easier.
+In this step we've added pagination links with just a few changes to our Visualforce page, no Apex changes required!

 More to come soon!